The bell rang. You moved on.

 Your Money Was Taken, Not Given

 Pension contributions aren't voluntary.
 They were deducted from your paycheck automatically — up to 11% of your salary in Massachusetts.
-A teacher earning $65,000 in Boston loses over $7,100 a year to a pension fund that credits just 1–3% interest.
-And for many teachers, the system is so underfunded they'll never get back what they put in.
+An educator earning $65,000 in Boston loses over $7,100 a year to a pension fund that credits just 1–3% interest.
+And for many educators, the system is so underfunded they'll never get back what they put in.

 🔇